TeepakornSri/TeepakornSri/README.md

 ---

 ### 💡 About Me
-- 💻 Full-stack developer specializing in **React, Node.js, Prisma, and Cloud (GCP & AWS)**
+- 💻 Full-stack developer with expertise in **React, Node.js, Prisma, and Cloud (GCP & AWS)**
-- 🎨 Passionate about building **modern, clean, and scalable UI/UX** with Tailwind CSS & Material-UI
+- 🎨 Specialized in building **modern, clean, and scalable UI/UX** with Tailwind CSS & Material-UI
-- ⚙️ Experienced in **DevOps, logging & monitoring** with Docker, Kibana, and Grafana
+- ⚙️ Experienced in **cloud deployment, CI/CD, and system automation**
-- 📊 Skilled in **Microsoft Power Platform (Power Apps, Power Automate, PAD, Power BI, SharePoint, Dataverse)**
+- 📊 Skilled in **Microsoft Power Platform** (Power Apps, Power Automate, PAD, Power BI, SharePoint, Dataverse)
-- 🌐 Always exploring new technologies to deliver business impact & automation
+- 🌐 Focused on **automation, business solutions, and modern web apps**
-- 📚 Strong believer in **continuous learning & innovation**
+- 📚 Strong believer in **continuous learning, innovation, and impactful teamwork**

 ---